In this article, we’re going to check out how you can improve production tracking in your manufacturing business.

 Batch management systems are tools that enable you to group and monitor products that were manufactured under the same conditions and used the same materials – otherwise known as a batch.

-However, production tracking isn’t just needed for batch manufacturing, but also for discrete manufacturing and businesses who follow a different manufacturing process but still handle perishable inventory.
+However, production tracking isn’t just needed for batch manufacturing, but also for discrete manufacturing and businesses that follow a different manufacturing process but still handle perishable inventory.

 Using batch management software with batch code tracking allows you to:

 Track the expiry date of items